Want to major or minor in Russian Studies? Fill out this sheet and talk to a Russian Studies professor

 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

 The Russian department participates in the Honors Program.
 Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.

-The subject matter of these courses will vary: departmental and interdisciplinary topics such as "Russian Fairy Tales and Folklore," "Art against the State in the Communist and Post-Communist World," and "Russian Theater."
+The subject matter of these courses will vary: departmental and interdisciplinary topics such as "Food, Science and Technology (1914-1939): A Transatlantic Perspective," "Art against the State in the Communist and Post-Communist World," and "Culture and Science in the Cold War."
 Most topics courses are taught in English.
 Every year.
 (4 credits)

 The department offers independent study options in the form of tutorials, independent projects, internships, preceptorships and Honors independent projects.
 For more information contact the department and review the Curriculum section of the catalog.

 Russian Studies Major

 The Russian Studies major prepares students for meaningful personal and professional interactions with Russian speakers all over the globe.
-Russian majors achieve advanced proficiencyt in one of the world's most widely spoken languages; in addition, they gain a profound understanding of Russian culture as well as the historical and political contexts in which it has developed.
+Russian majors achieve advanced proficiency in one of the world's most widely spoken languages; in addition, they gain a profound understanding of Russian culture as well as the historical and political contexts in which it has developed.